jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

 real robots, which are handled seamlessly with GNU parallel.
 For simulators, SIERRA will run multiple experimental runs (simulations) from each experiment in parallel (exact concurrency dependent on the limits of the computing hardware and the nature of the experiment).
-For real robots, SIERRA will execution 1 experimental run at a time, per configuration (runs can have different configuration/# of robots).
+For real robots, SIERRA will execute one experimental run at a time, per configuration (runs can have different configuration/# of robots).